-Red Maple – Cut this tree down if it’s in or near your pasture.
+Red Maple – Cut this tree down with the help of a tree doctor if it’s in or near your pasture.
 Other varieties of maple trees are NOT toxic unless they have hybridized with red maple.

 Oak – You don’t need to cut these trees down – provide plenty of palatable hay or grass and, most likely, your horses won’t eat the oak leaves.
 Fence the tree out so that the horses can’t eat the bark and have less access to acorns and leaves.

 Black Walnut – The trees themselves, including the leaves, shouldn’t pose problems to your horses unless they are eating the entire tree.
 It is recommended not to cut down this tree if it’s in your horse pasture because that will actually increase the likelihood of toxicity as horses will then be walking through walnut sawdust.
 If you are still concerned, be sure to fence off the area once you’ve cut the trees in order to cut down on horse traffic through the sawdust.

 Buckeye/Horse Chestnut – Fence these trees away from horses and provide plenty of hay so that your horses won’t be tempted to eat the leaves as they are one of the first to leaf out in the spring.